 Tonight at the Langley Events Centre, the Vancouver Giants and Spokane Chiefs will meet once again in the back-half of their weekend double-header.
+Tonight’s game is presented by Canada Life.
 Last night in Spokane the Giants put forth a strong effort, but fell 3-1 thanks to a 41 save effort from Chiefs netminder Lukas Parik.
 The Giants are 0-2-1-1 to start 2020 and will look to get back on a winning track tonight in front of a frenzied LEC crowd.

 Head Coach: Manny Viveiros